kjgarza/oxypogon/outputs/workout_explanation.md

-# CrossFit MINS Workout - 2025-10-22
+# CrossFit MINS Workout - 2025-10-24

 ## CrossFit MINS Workout

 ### Workout
-<p class="mb-2">**WOD: 22.10.2025**</p><br><li class="ml-4">**Upper Body Push**</li><p class="mb-2">Every 2 min x 5</p><li class="ml-4">Beginner: 10-15 sec Ring/Box Support + 8 Bench Dips</li><li class="ml-4">Intermediate: 2-5 Strict Ring Dips</li><li class="ml-4">Advanced: 5 Weighted Ring Dips OR 1 RMU + 3 Ring Dips</li><br><li class="ml-4">**Conditioning**</li><p class="mb-2">8 x 1:00 On / 1:00 Off</p><li class="ml-4">12 unbroken Push Press</li><li class="ml-4">6 Box Jumps (30/24)</li><li class="ml-4">Max Bike ME</li><br><p class="mb-2">**Sweat:** 20/10</p><p class="mb-2">**Train:** 30/20</p><p class="mb-2">**Compete:** 40/30</p>
+<p class="mb-2">WOD:</p><br><li class="ml-4">Power Clean</li><p class="mb-2">EMOM x 10</p><p class="mb-2">1 Power Clean</p><p class="mb-2">*start at 50-55% and build to 90-95% of 1 RM</p><br><li class="ml-4">Conditioning</li><p class="mb-2">3 Rounds:</p><li class="ml-4">18 Abmat Sit-ups</li><li class="ml-4">12 Deadlifts</li><br><p class="mb-2">Directly into:</p><p class="mb-2">5 Rounds:</p><li class="ml-4">18 Abmat Sit-ups</li><li class="ml-4">24 Kettlebell Swings</li><br><p class="mb-2">Sweat: 60/30; 16/8</p><p class="mb-2">Train: 80/50; 20/12</p><p class="mb-2">Compete: 100/70; 24/16</p>

 ### Expert Explanation
-# Workout Overview
+## Workout Overview

 Hey everyone!
-Today’s WOD is a fantastic blend of upper body strength and conditioning.
-We’ll kick things off with a focused upper body push segment, where we’ll work on our pressing strength and stability.
-Then, we’ll dive into a conditioning piece that will really get your heart pumping and test your endurance.
-The goal here is to build strength while also improving your cardiovascular fitness.
-Let’s break it down!
+Today’s WOD is a fantastic blend of strength and conditioning that will really challenge your power and endurance.
+We’ll kick things off with an EMOM (Every Minute on the Minute) segment focusing on Power Cleans, where we’ll work on our technique and gradually increase the load.
+After that, we’ll dive into a conditioning piece that combines core work with some solid deadlifts and kettlebell swings.
+This workout is designed to build strength, improve your metabolic conditioning, and enhance your overall fitness.

-## Upper Body Push

-### Every 2 min x 5

-This segment is all about building upper body strength and stability.
-We have different options based on your experience level, so everyone can find a challenge that suits them!

-#### Beginner: 10-15 sec Ring/Box Support + 8 Bench Dips
+---

+## Strength Segment

+### Power Clean (Barbell):

 - **Technique Steps:**
-    1. **Ring/Box Support:** Start by either holding onto rings or placing your hands on a box.
-Engage your core and keep your body straight.
-Hold for 10-15 seconds.
-    2. **Bench Dips:** Sit on the edge of a bench, hands next to your hips.
-Lower your body by bending your elbows, keeping them close to your sides, then push back up.
+    1. **Setup**: Stand with your feet hip-width apart, barbell over the midfoot.
+Bend at the hips and knees to grip the bar just outside your knees.
+    2. **First Pull**: Keep your chest up and back flat as you lift the bar off the ground.
+Drive through your heels and extend your knees while keeping the bar close to your body.
+    3. **Second Pull**: Once the bar passes your knees, explosively extend your hips and shrug your shoulders to pull the bar upward.
+    4. **Catch**: As the bar rises, drop under it by bending your knees and catching it on your shoulders in a front squat position.
+Elbows should be high and the bar resting on your shoulders.
+    5. **Stand Up**: Stand tall to complete the lift, then reset for the next rep.

 - **Form Tips:**
-    - For the support, keep your shoulders down and away from your ears.
-    - During dips, avoid flaring your elbows out; keep them tucked in.
+    - Keep your core engaged throughout the lift to maintain stability.
+    - Focus on keeping the bar close to your body; this will help with control and efficiency.
+    - Don’t rush the second pull; it’s all about that explosive hip extension!

 - **Scaling/Modifications:**
-    - If you’re struggling with the support, you can do a wall support instead.
-    - For dips, you can bend your knees to make it easier or elevate your feet for more challenge.

-#### Intermediate: 2-5 Strict Ring Dips
+    - If you’re new to the Power Clean, consider using a lighter barbell or even a PVC pipe to master the technique.
+    - You can also practice with dumbbells or kettlebells if a barbell isn’t available.

+- **Loading:**
+    - Start at 50-55% of your 1RM and aim to build up to 90-95% by the end of the EMOM.
+    - **Sweat**: 30-40% of 1RM
+    - **Train**: 50-60% of 1RM
+    - **Compete**: 70-80% of 1RM

+---

+## Conditioning Segment

+### 3 Rounds:

+#### 18 Abmat Sit-ups:

 - **Technique Steps:**
-    1. Grab the rings and jump up to a support position.
-    2. Lower yourself down by bending your elbows, keeping your body straight.
-    3. Push back up to the starting position.
+    1. Sit on the floor with your knees bent and feet flat, placing the Abmat under your lower back for support.
+    2. Lie back until your shoulder blades touch the ground.
+    3. Engage your core and sit up, bringing your torso to your thighs, and touch your toes or the ground in front of you.
+    4. Lower back down with control and repeat.

 - **Form Tips:**
-    - Keep your body as vertical as possible.
-    - Engage your lats to help control the movement.
+    - Keep your feet anchored to the ground to avoid using momentum.
+    - Focus on using your core to lift your torso rather than pulling with your arms.

 - **Scaling/Modifications:**
-    - If strict ring dips are too challenging, you can perform them on a box or use a band for assistance.
+    - If full sit-ups are challenging, you can perform crunches instead, where you only lift your shoulders off the ground.

-#### Advanced: 5 Weighted Ring Dips OR 1 RMU + 3 Ring Dips
+    - Alternatively, you can do sit-ups with feet anchored under a barbell or a partner’s feet.

+#### 12 Deadlifts (Barbell):

 - **Technique Steps:**
-    1. For weighted dips, add a weight belt or hold a dumbbell between your feet.
-    2. For the RMU (Ring Muscle Up), start in a support position, transition through the dip, and finish in a pull-up position.
+    1. Stand with your feet hip-width apart, barbell over the midfoot.
+    2. Bend at the hips and knees to grip the bar, keeping your back flat and chest up.
+    3. Drive through your heels, extending your hips and knees simultaneously to lift the bar.
+    4. Stand tall with your shoulders back at the top, then lower the bar back to the ground with control.

 - **Form Tips:**
-    - Maintain a strong core throughout the movement.
+    - Keep the bar close to your body throughout the lift.
-    - For muscle-ups, focus on the transition; it’s all about timing and technique.
+    - Avoid rounding your back; maintain a neutral spine.

 - **Scaling/Modifications:**
-    - If weighted dips are too much, stick to bodyweight dips.
-    - For muscle-ups, practice with bands or do strict pull-ups and dips separately.

-## Conditioning

-### 8 x 1:00 On / 1:00 Off

-This part of the workout is designed to push your limits with a mix of strength and cardio.
-You’ll be working for one minute, then resting for one minute.
-Let’s break down each movement!

-#### 12 Unbroken Push Press
+    - Use lighter weights or a kettlebell if you’re still mastering the deadlift form.
+    - You can also perform Romanian deadlifts with lighter weights to focus on the hip hinge.

+---

+### Directly into:

+### 5 Rounds:

+#### 18 Abmat Sit-ups (same as above)

+#### 24 Kettlebell Swings:

 - **Technique Steps:**
-    1. Stand with your feet shoulder-width apart, barbell resting on your shoulders.
+    1. Stand with your feet shoulder-width apart, kettlebell on the ground in front of you.
-    2. Dip slightly by bending your knees, then drive through your legs and press the bar overhead in one fluid motion.
-    3. Lock out your arms at the top and bring the bar back to your shoulders.
+    2. Hinge at the hips to grab the kettlebell with both hands, keeping your back flat.
+    3. Swing the kettlebell back between your legs, then explosively drive your hips forward to swing it up to shoulder height.
+    4. Let the kettlebell swing back down and repeat.

 - **Form Tips:**
+    - Focus on using your hips to generate power, not your arms.
-    - Keep your core tight and avoid leaning back.
+    - Keep your core engaged to protect your lower back.
-    - Use your legs to help drive the bar up.

 - **Scaling/Modifications:**
-    - Use a lighter barbell or dumbbells if needed.
+    - Use a lighter kettlebell or perform Russian swings (kettlebell swings to chest height) if overhead swings are too challenging.
-    - If you’re new to the movement, practice with a PVC pipe.

-#### 6 Box Jumps (30/24)

-- **Technique Steps:**
-    1. Stand in front of the box with your feet shoulder-width apart.
-    2. Bend your knees and swing your arms back, then explode upward, landing softly on the box.
-    3. Stand tall on the box before stepping back down.

-- **Form Tips:**
-    - Use your arms to generate momentum.
-    - Land softly with your knees slightly bent.

-- **Scaling/Modifications:**
-    - Step up instead of jumping if you’re not comfortable with the jump.
-    - Use a lower box if needed.

-#### Max Bike ME (Max Effort)

-- **Technique Steps:**
-    1. Hop on the bike and set your feet in the pedals.
-    2. Push hard for the entire minute, focusing on maintaining a steady pace.

-- **Form Tips:**
-    - Keep your back straight and core engaged.
-    - Use your legs to drive the pedals, maintaining a consistent cadence.

-- **Scaling/Modifications:**
-    - If you don’t have access to a bike, you can substitute with a run or row for the same duration.

-## Loading Options

-- **Sweat:**
-    - Push Press: 20/10 kg
-    - Box Jumps: Use a lower height if needed.

-- **Train:**
-    - Push Press: 30/20 kg
-    - Box Jumps: Standard height.

-- **Compete:**
-    - Push Press: 40/30 kg
-    - Box Jumps: Standard height.

-### Strategy Advice

-- During the push press, focus on unbroken sets; if you feel fatigued, break it up early to maintain form.
-- For box jumps, aim for a steady rhythm; don’t rush, and focus on landing softly.
-- On the bike, push hard but be mindful of your energy; you want to leave some in the tank for the next round!

-Alright, team!
-Let’s get after it today!
-Remember to listen to your body, focus on your form, and most importantly, have fun!
-Let’s crush this WOD together! 💪

 ---

+## Loading Options:

+- **Sweat**:
+    - Power Clean: 30-40% of 1RM
+    - Deadlifts: 60/30 kg; Kettlebell: 16/8 kg
+- **Train**:
+    - Power Clean: 50-60% of 1RM
+    - Deadlifts: 80/50 kg; Kettlebell: 20/12 kg
+- **Compete**:
+    - Power Clean: 70-80% of 1RM
+    - Deadlifts: 100/70 kg; Kettlebell: 24/16 kg

+### Strategy Advice:

+- For the EMOM, focus on maintaining good form rather than just lifting heavy.
+It’s about quality over quantity!
+- During the conditioning piece, pace yourself.
+Break up the sit-ups and deadlifts if needed to avoid burnout.
+- On the kettlebell swings, keep a steady rhythm; it’s better to

+---
-*Generated on 2025-10-22T06:08:38.805Z using AI assistance*
+*Generated on 2025-10-24T06:08:12.358Z using AI assistance*